RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

     once and used to describe multiple lines.
   - [`Switch`](../models/Switch.md): An ideal connection between two buses on the same voltage level.
 Currently, a switch cannot be opened.
-  - [`Transformer`](../models/Transformer/index.md): A transformer connecting a buses on potentially different voltage levels called the high-voltage side and the low-voltage side.
+  - [`Transformer`](../models/Transformer/index.md): A transformer connecting two buses on potentially different voltage levels called the high-voltage side and the low-voltage side.
 The impedance of the transformer and its physical characteristics including its winding configuration are defined by a `TransformerParameters` object.
 This object can be defined once and used to describe multiple transformers.